dpdicken/553-a2/README.md

 yourcode.ll will now contain the code that has been run through the pass.

+The source code can be found in peephole/peephole/PA1.cpp

 <h5> Implementation and Testing </h5>

 This optimization is a function pass, meaning it is run on a per function basis.
 This is how most global optimizations are implemented in LLVM.